Hong Kong offers tax exemptions, funding opportunities, and a supportive legal framework for non-profits.

 - International NGOs

-- Corporate CSR programs from banks, tech companies, and global brands
+- CSR programs from banks, tech firms, and global corporations

 Types of Legal Structures for Non Profits in Hong Kong